 These are challenges, but Colorado builders have established construction techniques to address these types of problems.
-Unfortunately, builders don’t always take the necessary precautions to prevent common infrastructure problems, such as:
+Unfortunately, builders do not always take the necessary precautions to prevent common infrastructure problems, such as:

-- Heaving driveways – If the concrete in your driveway looks higher in the middle than on either side, if the sides are crumbling, or if cracks are appearing across the width of your driveway, it’s probably heaving.
-This is typically caused by problematic soil conditions that weren’t addressed in the construction process.
+- Heaving driveways – If the concrete in your driveway looks higher in the middle than on either side, if the sides are crumbling, or if cracks are appearing across the width of your driveway, it is probably heaving.
+This is typically caused by problematic soil conditions that were not addressed in the construction process.

 - Sinkholes – Signs of a sinkhole on your property can include smaller holes in the ground, cracks in the foundation, the wall or the floors, and/or water pooling in the yard.
-It’s typically caused by either natural or man-made erosion of the surface soil.
+It is typically caused by either natural or man-made erosion of the surface soil.